 Content filtering is the use of a program to screen and/or exclude access to web pages or emails deemed objectionable.
-Content filtering works by specifying content patterns – such as text strings or objects within images – that, if matched, indicate undesirable content to be screened out.
+Content filtering works by specifying content patterns – such as text strings or objects within free images – that, if matched, indicate undesirable content to be screened out.
 A content filter will then block access to this content.
 For example, it’s common to filter social networking sites unrelated to work.

 How to Customize your content filtering settings